 Author, Imagine It Forward and Former Vice Chair, GE

 Our clients and prospects were impressed by the very different dimension Al Comeaux brought to the topic of change in his recent virtual presentation.
 I can’t think of a more timely topic, even if it sometimes can be dry, but Al made it compelling, we all learned a lot, and we had fun, too.
 Al was really great to work with throughout the process and in the end, he brought all of us a lot of value.
 Thanks to Al for bringing such great thinking to the Sunwest community.

 Crayton Webb, CEO and Owner, Sunwest Communications, Dallas

 Al Comeaux knows how to hold an audience.
 At a time when the phone is the speaker’s (and, I imagine, the event planner’s) biggest enemy, Al had our audience focused and attentive.
 His material and message are great, and just as important, he got through.

 Vice President, Business Transformation & Execution, Raytheon Missiles & Defense

 How do we as leaders get our people to drive fundamentally better business results than our competitors’ people?
 There is no silver bullet: Doing it requires us to pull many levers to affect the brain’s rational and emotional processors.
 We’re great at developing rational explanations for things, but neuroscience makes clear that emotion plays just as big a role.
-In this keynote, Al brings his 30 years in-seat as an executive at renown companies such as GE, Travelocity and American Airlines, to reach fellow executives on a different level and teach them how to appeal to our people’s hearts to drive better results.
-With stories that touch the brain and the heart, and with research from management, neuroscience, and social science, Al explains the importance of heart and the principles we must live and work by if we want motivated people who will consistently outperform.
+So I developed this keynote using my 30 years in-seat as an executive at companies such as GE, Travelocity and American Airlines, to speak with you on a different level and help you understand how to appeal to people’s hearts to drive better results.
+With stories that touch the brain and the heart, and with research from management, neuroscience, and social science, I explain the importance of heart and the principles we must live and work by if we want motivated people who will consistently outperform.